 - Offer advice and leave people to make their decision

-- When your advice is rejected, be reasonable to accept diversity
+- When your suggestion is rejected, be reasonable to accept diversity

-I’m not happy saying that most old folks in their 50s and 60s are guilty of this.
+I’m not happy that most old folks in their 50s and 60s are guilty of this.

-Not only does delegating tasks relieve you, it also lets you work on other essential tasks.
+Not only does delegating tasks relieve you, but it also lets you work on other essential tasks.

 If you have tasks that can be done by someone else, why not outsource?

-Yesterday, I called a friend and told him I have a task I will be delegating to him.
+Yesterday, I called a friend and told him of a task I would delegate to him.
 Yes, I’ll!

 That’s the beauty!
-It will let me focus my attention on vital works.
+It will let me focus my attention on vital work.

-So, every day, have this in your not-to-do list: “I’m not doing what I can delegate.”
+So, every day, have this on your not-to-do list: “I’m not doing what I can delegate.”

 This seems to correlate with this second point on what not to put on a not-to-do list.

-Every day, when writing down your to-do list ensure that tasks that have little or no impact are eradicated.
+Every day, when writing down your to-do list, ensure that tasks with little or no impact are eradicated.